-Dauphinais has also spent considerable time (1993-2011) in the field of radio, having served as an announcer, production assistant, audio editor, arts features producer, and writer for various public radio stations such as WMUK (Kalamazoo), KBAQ and KJZZ (Phoenix), and KUAT and KUAZ (Tucson).
+Dauphinais is a public radio veteran, having served as an announcer, production assistant, audio editor, arts features producer, and writer for various public radio stations such as WMUK (Kalamazoo), KBAQ and KJZZ (Phoenix), and KUAT and KUAZ (Tucson) between 1993 and 2011.

 Michael Dauphinais earned degrees in music from Western Michigan University (BM) and Arizona State University (MM and DMA); his teachers have included Andrew Campbell, Eckart Sellheim, Sylvia Roederer and Phyllis Rappeport.
 He currently serves on the faculty at The University of Arizona’s Fred Fox School of Music , where he teaches solo and collaborative piano and is the vocal coach for UA Opera Theater; he is also the Principal Pianist and Vocal Coach at Opera Southwest in Albuquerque, New Mexico.
 He is a frequent substitute pianist with the Tucson Symphony Orchestra, and he is the principal pianist for True Concord (formerly known as Tucson Chamber Artists).
 Dauphinais is also a member of the opera coaching faculty for the American Institute for Musical Studies (AIMS) in Graz, Austria.